TexasWheeler CountyCourt Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is usually the first court appearance after your arrest.
-It typically occurs within a few weeks of your arrest.
-Check your citation or contact the Wheeler County Clerk's Office for the exact date and time.
+• When it Happens: This is your first court appearance, typically scheduled within a few weeks of your arrest.
+The date and time will be on your citation or mailed to you by the court.

 2. Pre-Trial Hearings

-• Discovery Process: This is the stage where your attorney (or you, if you are representing yourself) will gather information about the case against you.
-This includes police reports, breathalyzer or blood test results, witness statements, and any other evidence the prosecution intends to use.
+• Discovery Process: This is a crucial phase where your attorney (or you, if you are representing yourself) has the opportunity to gather evidence from the prosecution.
+This evidence may include police reports, breath or blood test results, video footage, and witness statements.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to choose between a jury trial (where a jury decides your guilt or innocence) and a bench trial (where the judge makes the decision).
-In a Tier 3 county like Wheeler, jury pools might be smaller, potentially impacting the speed of scheduling.
+• Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
+You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).

 First Offense